 blood vessel is damaged during surgery.

-Visual problems.
-The nerves that supply vision are close to the area of the pituitary gland can be
+Vision problems.
+The nerves that supply vision are close to the pituitary gland and can be damaged.

 Before endoscopic pituitary surgery